Are you charging what you're worth?

 Cons:

-Hard to price correctly – Requires careful estimation of time, materials, and labor.
+• Hard to price correctly: Needs careful estimation of time, materials, and labor.

-Might undervalue work – If editing takes longer than expected, profits can shrink.
+• Might undervalue work: If editing runs long, profits can shrink.

-Less flexibility – Clients may request additional edits or services beyond the package limits.
+• Less flexibility: Clients may request edits or services beyond the package limits.

-Most photographers combine multiple pricing models for different services.
-For example, they might use hourly pricing for events, package pricing for portraits, and value-based pricing for commercial work.
+Most photographers combine more than one model, so your pricing strategy is rarely a single choice.
+You might use hourly pricing for events, package pricing for portraits, and value-based pricing for commercial work.

 Freelance Photographer Pricing